sobjornstad/dreamdir/README.md

 Features:

 * Each dream is stored in its own plain text file.
-* Each dream file begins with a list of attributes, such as the date, the names of people who appeared in the dream, and tags.
+* Each dream file begins with a list of data fields (called *headers*), which can store things like the date, the names of people who appeared in the dream, and tags.
 * The remainder of the dream file is simply the text of your entry, and you can do anything you like with it.
 * The provided shell script `dr` makes it easy to create new dreams, view and edit existing dreams, and do complex searches.
+(See the “Searching Walkthrough” section for ideas of what you can do.)
 * Example scripts are provided for tasks like graphing day-to-day recall and generating indexes.
 A small Python library is also available for user scripts.
 * Free and open source: the Dreamdir format itself and this documentation are public domain, and all code is provided under the MIT license (see the LICENSE file for details).

+The `dr` shell script is still under quite active development, so if you wish to use it you should be aware that the syntax may change out from under you when you update.
+However, the Dreamdir format is so simple it is essentially fixed, and changing it to something else would be very easy, so you are totally safe using it as a storage format right now.

 Dreamdir format